Research developed on new Expanded Cinematic Arts devices will be documented and shared on throughout the duration of SPECTRAL, as follows :

 - 16mm black and white developing laboratory

-- Mobile tools for light and/or film projection (16 mm and other)
+- Mobile tools for light and other projections

 - Portable multi-channel soundsystem